archesproject/arches-docs/docs/administering/data-life-cycle.rst

 * **Awareness of data security needs for backup files**: If you manage sensitive data, your backup files need to be treated securely as sensitive data.

+Database backups are an important security and risk reduction method for your Arches instance.
+However, database backups are *not* (by themselves) a long term data archiving and preservation strategy.
+Long term data preservation involves other requirements, processes, and organizational supports beyond backups.
+See the section :ref:`Data Archiving (With External Repositories)` to learn more about the long term preservation of Arches data.

 ElasticSearch Backups
 ---------------------